 What should be retained?

-Unfortunately there is no regulation or guideline for document retention that covers all nonprofits, and we hesitate to provide a template because each nonprofit needs to investigate and learn what its own state law requires as well as retain only those documents that are relevant to activities of that particular nonprofit.
+Unfortunately, there is no regulation or guideline for document retention that covers all nonprofits, and we hesitate to provide a template.
+Each nonprofit needs to investigate and learn what its own state law requires as well as seek to retain only those documents that are relevant to activities of that particular nonprofit.
 Not only do state laws differ as to what must be retained, but nonprofits vary in the types of documents they generate.
 However, it is possible to identify a handful of documents that every charitable nonprofit should save permanently, as well as others that should be saved for a certain length of time by most nonprofits.

 Keep these records permanently